Distribution Transformations#

 Some observations:

-• I’m not completely satified with the behavoir of the transformed data distribution at the tails.
+I’m not completely satisfied with the behavior of the transformed data distribution at the tails.
 The NSCORE programs does not have any tail extrapolation model as found with simulation methods.
 The transform at the tails is hard to do just from the data alone.
 When we get into simulation methods we’ll check that out.

 We should also visualize the transformation table with a Q-Q plot.